jrekier/minimal-mistakes/_posts/2017-07-16-extrinsic-curvature.md

 use_math: true
 ---

 I started a Mathematica package to performs computations of Riemannian geometry.
-As an exercise in using it, I computed the curvature of a 2-sphere embedded in the euclidean space.
-Here I give the details of the computation and share the notebooks I used.
-The package is in development and it's content is not meant to be exhaustive.
-This suffices however to perform the most common computations on (pseudo-)Riemannian real manifolds.
-It is available from its own [GitHub repository](https://github.com/jrekier/Riemann) along with the notebook for the computation described below.
+As an exercise in using it, I present here the computation of the curvature of a 2-sphere embedded in the euclidean space.
+The package is in development and its content is not meant to be exhaustive.
+This suffices however to perform most common computations on (pseudo-)Riemannian real manifolds.
+It is available from its own [GitHub repository](https://github.com/jrekier/Riemann) along with the notebook for the computation.

-For something more general, I recommend you take a look [here](http://sagemanifolds.obspm.fr/).
+For something more general, I recommend you take a look at [SageManifolds](http://sagemanifolds.obspm.fr/).

 Start by defining a background 3-dimensional euclidean space by providing a set of coordinates $\{x,y,z\}$ and a metric in the form of a squared line-element:
 \begin{equation}